 This analysis has been produced to help support proposers of UNC0678D/G/H/I/J in the ability to present their analysis for their modifications, and for stakeholders to understand potential impacts of proposals that include optional charges.

-These items (1) and (2) have been provided to assist stakeholders and other modification proposers in calculating and presenting either their own assessments of potential impacts from 0678 or from the alternatives.
+These items (1) and (2) have been provided to assist stakeholders and other Modification Proposers in calculating and presenting either their own assessments of potential impacts from 0678 or from the alternatives.

-If Proposers of alternatives or other stakeholders provided models and or additional / supporting analysis or data for their modifications these would be available on the same webpage or as part of their proposal.
+If Proposers of Alternatives or other stakeholders provided models and or additional / supporting analysis or data for their modifications these have been made available on the same webpage or as part of their proposal.

 As part of 0678 Analysis, the summary (1) contained in Appendix 3 of UNC0678 covers the following: